elephantscale/es-training-new/deep-learning/generic/DL-TransferLearning.md

  * In real life:
    - We usually like to do some transfer learning if possible.

+Notes:

+---

 ## Applying the Model to your data.

  * Adding Layers
    - We often several `dense` layers to the back end of the network.
    - This allows us to apply the data to our problem.

+Notes:

+---

 # Example Transfer Learning Architectures

+---

 ## LeNet